 However, more research is necessary to confirm the links between drinking coffee and cancer risk.

 - increased alertness

 - frequent urination

-Although no official guidelines exist for children and adolescents, research suggests that young children are more vulnerable to the effects of caffeine.
+Although no official guidelines exist for children and adolescents,

 If drinking a cup of coffee makes a person feel tired, the effects of caffeine may be responsible.